jboss-developer/jboss-eap-quickstarts/README.md

 ### Build and Deploy the Quickstarts

 See the README file in each individual quickstart folder for specific details and information on how to run and access the example.

+_Note:_ If you do not configure the Maven settings as described here, [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts), you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`

 #### Build the Quickstart Archive

-In some cases, you may want to build the application to test for compile errors or view the contents of the archive.
+In most cases, you can use the following steps to build the application to test for compile errors or to view the contents of the archive.
+See the specific quickstart README file for complete details.

 1. Open a command prompt and navigate to the root directory of the quickstart you want to build.
 2. Use this command if you only want to build the archive, but not deploy it:
+   * If you have configured the Maven settings :

             mvn clean install
+   * If you have NOT configured settings Maven settings:

+            mvn clean install -s QUICKSTART_HOME/settings.xml

 #### Build and Deploy the Quickstart Archive

+In most cases, you can use the following steps to build and deploy the application.
+See the specific quickstart README file for complete details.

 1. Make sure you [start the JBoss server](#start-the-jboss-server) as described in the README.
 2. Open a command prompt and navigate to the root directory of the quickstart you want to run.
 3. Use this command to build and deploy the archive:

+   * If you have configured the Maven settings :

             mvn clean install jboss-as:deploy
+   * If you have NOT configured the Maven settings :

+            mvn clean install jboss-as:deploy -s QUICKSTART_HOME/settings.xml

 #### Undeploy an Archive

 The command to undeploy the quickstart is simply:

         mvn jboss-as:undeploy

 ### Verify the Quickstarts Build with One Command
 -------------------------------------------------